-AI Engine users can run into simulator hangs.
-A common cause is insufficient input data for the requested number of graph iterations, mismatch between production and consumption of stream data, cyclic dependency with stream, cascade stream or asynchronous windows, or wrong order of blocking protocol calls (acquisition of async window, read/write from streams).
+AI Engine designs can run into simulator hangs.
+A common cause is insufficient input data for the requested number of graph iterations, a mismatch between production and consumption of stream data, cyclic dependency with stream, cascade stream or asynchronous buffers, or the wrong order of blocking protocol calls (acquisition of async buffers, read/write from streams).